 In the same vein, a good franchise agreement should allow you a few degrees of freedom.
 That’s not really to completely flip the script, because that would mean there’s not much order to begin with.

 But, a little deviation that allows clients to become endeared to your location and lets it take an identity of its own.

 Even maternal twins manage to develop an individual character.
 And, every business needs to grow a character, even if it’s a franchise with a hundred other twins.

 We have already touched on why early funding can ruin your start-up and how to get started with little to no funding.
 For the franchisee, however, most of this sage advice, if we do say so ourselves may not be applicable.

-Even in a scenario where the franchisor has no such connections, other assistance, like capital planning comes in handy.
+Even in a scenario where the franchisor has no such connections, other forms of assistance like capital planning and business planning come in handy.

 Economies of scale

 Franchisors have the ability to bring a lot more businesses under one roof than any other business.
-Regardless of how much freedom each franchisee is given to brand, they essentially represent the same entity.
+Regardless of how much freedom each franchisee is given to brand itself, they essentially represent the same entity.